 - To verify the effectiveness and usability of NiFi in different scenarios, we evaluate NiFi in three environments including an office, a laboratory and a dormitory environment.
-Figure 6 shows the experiment environments. - We evaluate the performance of NiFi under different user activities.
+Figure 10 shows the experiment environments. - We evaluate the performance of NiFi under different user activities.
 We test six kinds of user activities for each mobile device.
 (1) L1: Keeping still in a legitimate area.
 (2) L2: Walking between two legitimate areas.
 (3) L3: Walking among all legitimate areas.
 (4) I1: Keeping still in an undesired area.
 (5) I2: Walking between two undesired areas.
 (6) I3: Walking among undesired areas. - We evaluate the performance of NiFi with different mobile devices, i.e., Samsung Galaxy Note8, Xiaomi MI3, iPhone6 and Huawei Honor6.

 For different experiment settings, we evaluate the accuracy of NiFi.
 For each experiment, we perform 10 runs of tests and record all the results.
 Further, we conduct cross validation and address device diversity.
-Then we evaluate the impact of initial signal samples and different users activities to the performance of NiFi.
+Then we evaluate the impact of initial signal samples and different users activities for the performance of NiFi.
+Besides, we record the computing time of above runs and the average computing time is less than 1s.
+There are four users walking simultaneously in above experimental environments.